Using VolResource, contributing to the site, privacy, disclaimer; re-use of content, advertising, credits, site design, contacts.

 We encourage your help to improve the information, and particularly welcome input from those directly involved in voluntary organisations of all types.
 Consultant and supplier contributions are also welcome, but please show the source clearly.

 - A fairly simple form enables you to add longer material as Updates, subject only to basic VolResource checks before publication.
-The latest appear on the front page, in the VolResource Twitter feed and on the Facebook page.
+The latest appear on the front page, and perhaps on the VolResource Twitter feed and on the Facebook page too.
 Plus they will show under tags and topics.

-Relevant news submissions from charities, sector suppliers etc. should be made to VoluntaryNews.
+Our related site VoluntaryNews has now closed for news submissions from charities, sector suppliers etc.

 Note that including email addresses in anything published on the web is likely to lead to ‘harvesting’ by spammers.